fnproject/fn/examples/tutorial/hello/go/README.md

 # Go Function Hello World

 This example will shows you how to test and deploy Go code to Fn.
-It will also demonstrates passing JSON data to your function through `stdin`.
+It will also demonstrate passing JSON data to your function through `stdin`.

 This tutorial assumes you have installed Docker, Fn server, and Fn CLI.
-See the [Fn Quickstart](https://github.com/fnproject/fn) for installation steps.

 ## Start Fn Server